O2 SIM Deal

 Uswitch services are provided at no cost to you, but we may receive a commission from the companies we refer you to.
 If a deal is "promoted" on Uswitch's tables, then it has been lent additional visibility as a result of us securing exclusivity on a great deal, or a commercial agreement to showcase what we believe to be market-leading value to consumers.
 Learn more about how our site works.

-One way of ensuring you never run out of data on 5G is by getting a deal that offers unlimited data, and thankfully there are unlimited 5G data deals from the likes of Vodafone, Three and more.
+One way to ensure you never run out of data on 5G is to get a deal that offers unlimited data, and thankfully, there are unlimited 5G data deals from Vodafone, Three, and more.

-These deals tend to be more expensive than limited options, however.
-So it's good to use a mobile data calculator to figure out how much data you usually use and, therefore what budget you can keep to.
+However, these deals tend to be more expensive than limited options.
+So it's good to use a mobile data calculator to figure out how much data you usually use and, therefore, what budget you can stick to.

 There's a wide range of cheap 5G SIM only deals to choose from.